-Note to students: You will notice in the upcoming schedule on pages 4-5, that certain modules are color coded together.
+Note to students: You will notice in the upcoming schedule on pages 4-5, I have color-coded certain modules together.
 You may find it helpful to note this, since early on the colors grouped together represent material in an exam or in the example of the last grouping (a case study assignment).